FHL2: Family

 The Four-and-a-half LIM (FHL)-only protein subfamily is one of the members of the LIM-only protein family.
 Protein members within the group might be originated from a common ancestor and share a high degree of similarity in their amino acid sequence.
-These proteins are defined by the presence of the four and a half cysteine-rich LIM homeodomain with the half-domain always located in the N-terminal.
+These proteins are defined by the presence of the four and a half cysteine-rich LIM homeodomain with the half-domain always located in its N-terminus.
 The name LIM was derived from the first letter of the transcription factors LIN-11, ISL-1 and MEC-3, from which the domain was originally characterized.
 No direct interactions between LIM domain and DNA have been reported.
 Instead, extensive evidence points towards the functional role of FHL2 in supporting protein-protein interactions of LIM-containing proteins and its binding partners.
 Thus far, five members have been categorized into the FHL subfamily, which are FHL1, FHL2, FHL3, FHL4 and activator of CREM in testis (ACT) in human.
 FHL1, FHL2 and FHL3 are predominantly expressed in muscle, while FHL4 and FHL5 are expressed exclusively in testis.